imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 - ✅ Training data
     All under **true open-source licenses**—no tricky restrictions like "non-commercial use only."
-    ➡ **Why it matters**: If you're thinking about releasing a model, OpenMDW shows you how to do it responsibly and transparently.

-## 🤖 Try Open Agent Standards: MCP & A2A
+## Try Open Agent Standards: MCP & A2A

 As AI agents take on more complex tasks, the future isn’t one giant model—it’s composite AI that we've discussed here [[#Third pillar Agent]].